manivsbh/scaler-woolf-ecommerce-project/report.md

     *   **Role in Project:** Provides a managed environment for deploying and running the Django REST Framework application.
 It automatically provisions and manages the underlying infrastructure, including EC2 instances and an Application Load Balancer, simplifying the deployment process and ensuring high availability and scalability.

 *   **Application Load Balancer (ALB):**
-    *   **Function:** Distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones.
+    *   **Function:** Distributes incoming application traffic across multiple targets, suchs as EC2 instances, in multiple Availability Zones.
 It operates at the application layer (Layer 7) and supports content-based routing.
     *   **Role in Project:** Managed by Elastic Beanstalk, the ALB receives traffic from API Gateway and efficiently distributes it among the EC2 instances running the Django application.
 This ensures high availability and fault tolerance by directing traffic away from unhealthy instances and balancing the load.

 *   **Amazon EC2 Instances (Elastic Compute Cloud):**